adamb/whypr/content/post/2017-05-04-dual-momentum.md

 Looking at sites like Betterment, Market Riders, and Wealth Front they will do this for you, for a fee of course.
 The problem with these sites is that they don't take into account your existing portfolio with respect to taxes or diversification.
 They just tell you to give them cash and they'll deal with it.
 If you have large gains, then their advice is to just sell and give them the cash.
-Sorry that doesn't make any sense.
+Sorry that just doesn't make any sense.

 So I've been working on slowly move our stock portfolio over to a handful of index ETFs.
 Broad ETFs will let you ride the market trends with very little fees.
-I've mostly been using [Vanguard Total Market Index (VTI)](http://...)
-The question then becomes how to do you move out of 50 or so stocks and into a handful of ETFs?
+I've mostly been using [Vanguard Total Market Index (VTI)](https://personal.vanguard.com/us/funds/snapshot?FundIntExt=INT&FundId=0970) The question then becomes how to do you move out of 50 or so stocks and into a handful of ETFs?
 My strategy was to simply sell anyting that didn't have a tax consequence and then buy VTI with the proceeds.

 ## Enter Dual Momentum